Financial Empowerment

 • currently have income or receive SSI, SSD, Veterans benefits, etc.

 You will meet with a specialist about once a week to assess what’s happening with your finances, income, bills, and housing.
-Meetings can be virtual, online, by phone, or in person.
+Meetings can be virtual, online, by phone, or in person, based on what works best for you.

 These sessions will empower you to set your own goals for managing household needs and create a plan to reach them.